wing5wong/artisan-whs-static/source/_events/2021-10-22_te-kura-summer-school-for-addition-grades-if-a-student-feels-they-may-need-them.md

 title: Te Kura Summer School - Registrations open from 8 November 2021
 date: 2021-11-08T03:22:54.351Z
 ---
-Te Kura Summer School - For additional grades if a student feels they may need them
+Te Kura Summer School - For additional grades if a student feels they may need them.

 Registrations for Te Kura Summer School will be opening from 8 November.